-You can see your bin size and collection options by pressing the button as below:
+You can see your bin size and collection options by pressing the button below:

-If you read the press – you may be unaware as to whether the global environmental issue is getting better or worse in 2020.
-To be honest, I do not really know either as there are so many positive recycling steps being taken – but the global population continues to rise.
+If you read the press, you may be unaware of whether the global environmental issue is getting better or worse in 2023.
+To be honest, I do not really know either.
+There are so many positive recycling steps being taken.
+However, the global population continues to rise.

-According to the website – smithsonian.com the news is not good:
+According to the website Smithsonian, the news is, well… not good:

 “A recent World Bank report projected that the amount of solid waste generated globally will nearly double by the year 2025, going from 3.5 million tons to 6 million tons per day.
 But the truly concerning part is that these figures will only keep growing for the foreseeable future.
 We likely won’t hit peak garbage—the moment when our global trash production hits its highest rate, then levels off—until sometime after the year 2100, the projection indicates, when we produce 11 million tons of trash per day.”

-The good news is that as societies reach a given level of economic development- the amount of garbage the produce stops growing.
+The good news is that as societies reach a given level of economic development, the amount of rubbish that they produce stops growing.